ricwein/Crypto/README.md

 This library supports:

--   symmetric authenticated en/decryption
--   asymmetric authenticated en/decryption
+-   symmetric and asymmetric authenticated en/decryption of messages and files
 -   cryptographic secure key/keypair generation
--   Diffie Hellman key-derivation for keypairs for keyexchanges
+-   Diffie Hellman key-exchange for keypairs
+-   ex/import of keys and ciphertexts with support for most common encodings

 ## Installation